 UniBo Motorsport’s approach was to integrate both cooling functions into a single system: a compact tank that serves simultaneously as an inverter cold plate and a motor coolant tank.
 The innovation came through the internal geometry.
 Rather than using traditional fin structures or simple rectangular passages, ToffeeX generated a topology-optimized cooling structure tailored specifically to each function.

 Crucially, the system was designed to operate with dry ice sublimation as the primary cooling medium.
-For a race weekend, the team can pre-cool the tank with dry ice before the race, allowing the sublimation energy to provide continuous cooling throughout the race duration.
+For a race weekend, the team pre-cools the tank with dry ice before each session, allowing CO₂ sublimation to provide continuous, passive cooling throughout the run.

 Design Process: Physics-Driven Topology Optimization